 What assets are not marital property under Rhode Island Divorce Law?

-In order for the appreciation of value of premarital property to be equitably divided, the appreciation must result from the efforts of the spouse who do did not own the asset prior to the marriage.
-This provision requiring that the appreciation result from the efforts of the other spouse is often loosely applied in Rhode Island (RI) Family Court, especially in marriages of long duration.
+In order for the appreciation of value of premarital property to be equitably divided, the appreciation must result from the efforts of either spouse during the marriage.
+Only active appreciation of a premarital asset is marital property.
+The Rhode Island legislature is distinguishing “active appreciation” from more passive gains.

 An advanced degree is not a marital asset.
 A professional’s license such as as a lawyer’s license to practice law is not a marital asset.

 Can property, which was originally non-marital separate property, be converted to marital property?

 Yes.
 The Rhode Island divorce case of Quinn v Quinn is the seminal RI case pertaining to doctrine of transmutation.
 The doctrine of transmutation can change the character of non marital

 property to marital property.
 In Quinn v.
 Quinn, 512 A.2d 848, 852 (R.I.
 1986), the Rhode Island Supreme Court stated that the “transfer of non marital assets from one spouse to both spouses jointly, in the absence of clear and convincing evidence to the contrary, will be understood as evincing an intention to transfer the property to the marital estate.
 This doctrine, known as transmutation, is consistent with the recognition that marriage is a partnership … The provisions in 15-5-16.1 are designed to achieve that end.
 Oliviera v.
 Oliviera